 The calculation looks like this: 2 x 0.1mg / 0.001, which equals 200mg.
 200mg is higher than 50mg, so your 0.1mg readability isn’t sufficient for that sample.
 You would need a smaller readability of 0.01mg to get the stated accuracy requirements for the sample.

 It’s important to evaluate balance scales by readability and the accuracy requirements of your measurements.
 Having the wrong balance scale for the job will result in inaccurate readings, which are undesirable for any project.
+And when you know you have the right scale for the job, scale calibration also factors into achieving higher degrees of accuracy.
 Use the above equation to determine what readability is acceptable, and find a balance scale that can achieve that result.